Explicit Convergence Rates of Greedy and Random Quasi-Newton Methods: Introduction

 In this work, we solve the above two problems rigorously.
 We extend \citet{rodomanov2021greedy}'s results into random quasi-Newton methods, and improve the local superlinear convergence rates by our revised greedy or random SR1 and BFGS methods.
 We present our contribution in detail as follows: \begin{itemize} \item First, we extend \citet{rodomanov2021greedy}'s results to random quasi-Newton methods, which use a random direction for updating the approximate Hessian matrix.
-Our superlinear convergence rate is of the form $(1-\frac{1}{d\varkappa+1})^{k(k-1)/2}$ with high probability, which is similar as the greedy-type methods proposed by \citet[Theorem 4.9]{rodomanov2021greedy}. \item Second, for specific quasi-Newton methods, including SR1 and BFGS methods, we provide improved versions of greedy and random methods.
+Our superlinear convergence rate is of the form $(1-\frac{1}{d\varkappa+1})^{k(k-1)/2}$ with high probability, which is similar as the greedy-type methods proposed by \citet[Theorem 4.9]{rodomanov2021greedy}.
+Here, $\varkappa$ is the condition number of the objective function, $k$ is the current iteration, and $d$ is the dimension of parameters. \item Second, for specific quasi-Newton methods, including SR1 and BFGS methods, we provide improved versions of greedy and random methods.
 We show that for approximating a fixed Hessian matrix, both the methods share a faster condition-number-free convergence.
-Particularly, we obtain the superlinear convergence rate $O\left(1{-}\frac{k}{d}\right)$ for the SR1 update, and the linear convergence rate $O((1{-}\frac{1}{d})^k)$ for the BFGS update, where $k$ is the current iteration, and $d$ is the dimension of parameters.
+Particularly, we can obtain the superlinear convergence rate $O((1{-}\frac{k}{d})_+)$ for the SR1 update, and the linear convergence rate $O((1{-}\frac{1}{d})^k)$ for the BFGS update, where $(x)_+=\max\{x,0\}$.
 Both the findings improve the original convergence rate $O((1{-}\frac{1}{d \varkappa})^k)$ by \citet[Theorem 2.5]{rodomanov2021greedy}. \item Third, we extend our analysis to a practical scheme, showing (local) superlinear convergence under our proposed greedy/random SR1 and BFGS update, when applied to unconstrained quadratic objective or strongly self-concordant functions.
 We list our results in Table \ref{table:res} with the same formulation as the work of \cite{rodomanov2021greedy}.
-Note that in general, the convergence goes through two periods.
-The first period lasts for $k_0$ iterations, and only has a linear convergence rate $O((1{-}\frac{1}{2\varkappa})^{k_0})$.
-The second period has a superlinear convergence rate $O((1{-}\frac{1}{d})^{k(k-1)/2})$.
-Our revised bound takes fewer first-period iterations $k_0$ as well as a faster (condition-number-free) superlinear convergence rate in the second period compared to \cite{rodomanov2021greedy}'s results. \end{itemize}
+Note that in general, the convergence goes through two phases.
+The first phase lasts for $k_0$ iterations, and only has a linear convergence rate $O((1{-}\frac{1}{2\varkappa})^{k_0})$.
+The second phase has a superlinear convergence rate $O((1{-}\frac{1}{d})^{k(k-1)/2})$.
+Our revised bound takes fewer first-phase iterations $k_0$ as well as a faster (condition-number-free) superlinear convergence rate in the second phase compared to \cite{rodomanov2021greedy}'s results. \end{itemize}